metaloom/differential-filesystem-scanner/.github/md/README.md

 It is highly inspired by [snapraid filesystem scan implementation](https://github.com/amadvance/snapraid/blob/9bc570eeb3ce6d1d4d3e491b49a4c12488920cbe/cmdline/scan.c#L741) which uses randomized nanosecond modification timestamp to locate *potential* modified files.

-Both filesystem scanner implementations however have limitations.
-It is **not possible** to precisely detected all modified files.
-A file can be modified without altering the modification timestamp and size.
-The scanner will thus not be able to detect the modification.

 ## Maven

 ```xml